jordanvictoria/pantrycheck-django/README.md

 For some, grocery shopping is stressful and time-consuming.
 It can be hard to keep track of what’s in your pantry, and even more difficult to keep in mind the shelf-lives of various items.
 Adequately planning for your next run to the grocery store can save you time and money.

-My goals for this application were to incorporate full CRUD functionality with many-to-many relationships, gain a deeper understanding of React Hooks, props, and state, while also incorporating an intuitive, functional user interface, without the use of bootstrapped components.
+My goals for this application were to gain a deeper understanding of how to utilize Django Models to build an interface with powerful relational databases.

 ## Features